-When visited by the religious leader, Nicodemus, Jesus did not immediately assure him of heaven.
+When visited by the religious leader Nicodemus, Jesus did not immediately assure him of heaven.
 Instead, Christ told him he had to become a child of God, saying, “I tell you the truth, no one can see the kingdom of God unless he is born again” (John 3:3).

 The first time a person is born, he inherits the sin nature that stems from Adam’s disobedience in the Garden of Eden.
 No one has to teach a child how to sin.
 He naturally follows his own wrong desires, leading to such sins as lying, stealing, and hating.
-Rather than being a child of God, he is a child of disobedience and wrath.
+Rather than being a child of God, he is a child of disobedience and wrath (Ephesians 2:1–3).

 As children of wrath, we deserve to be separated from God in hell.
-Thankfully, the passage continues, “But because of his great love for us, God, who is rich in mercy, made us alive with Christ even when we were dead in transgressions—it is by grace you have been saved” (Ephesians 2:4-5).
+Thankfully, Ephesians 2:4–5 says, “But because of his great love for us, God, who is rich in mercy, made us alive with Christ even when we were dead in transgressions—it is by grace you have been saved.”
 How are we made alive with Christ / born again / made a child of God?
-We must receive Jesus!
+We must receive Jesus by faith!

-“Yet to all who received him, to those who believed in his name, he gave the right to become children of God—” (John 1:12).
-This passage clearly explains how to become God’s child.
+“To all who have received him—those who believe in his name—he has given the right to become God’s children” (John 1:12, NET).
+This verse clearly explains how to become a child of God.
 We must receive Jesus by believing in Him.
 What must we believe about Jesus?

-First, we must recognize that Jesus is the eternal Son of God who became man.
-Born through the power of the Holy Spirit by the virgin Mary, Jesus did not inherit Adam’s sin nature.
+First, the child of God recognizes that Jesus is the eternal Son of God who became man.
+Born of a virgin through the power of the Holy Spirit, Jesus did not inherit Adam’s sin nature.
 Therefore, Jesus is called the second Adam (1 Corinthians 15:22).
-While Adam’s one disobedience brought the curse of sin on the world, Christ’s perfect life can cover our sinful ones.
-Our response must be to repent (turn from sin), trusting Him to forgive and purify us.
+While Adam’s disobedience brought the curse of sin on the world, Christ’s perfect obedience brings a blessing.
+Our response must be to repent (turn from sin) and seek forgiveness in Christ.